Poor foot alignment cause of many muscle aches and pains

 28 March 2014

-Poor foot alignment is often at least largely responsible for common back and other muscle and joint pain throughout the body – and it’s impact can be easy and inexpensive to rectify.
+Poor foot alignment is often at least largely responsible for common back and other muscle and joint pain throughout the body – and its impact can be easy and inexpensive to rectify.

 Because the feet usually don’t feel sore, they are seldom mentioned to health practitioners of various types and therefore are rarely taken into consideration.

-I’ve had numerous clients over the years where a thorough massage and pair of off-the-shelf orthotics from a chemist or shoe store has fixed or relieved back and other pain they’ve suffered for years.
+I’ve had numerous clients over the years where a thorough massage and pair of off-the-shelf orthotics from a pharmacy or shoe store has fixed or relieved back and other pain they’ve suffered for years.